refeed/tirith-workshop/README.md

 "terraform apply".
 So it's like "dry-run" only to see whether the changes are aligned to what we expect or not.

-In essence, we can generate a terraform plan file by using the following
+We can generate a terraform plan file by using the following
 command:

 ```sh